davidecrociati/Satellite-images-semantic-segmentation/README.md

 # Satellite Image Semantic Segmentation

 This repository contains a deep learning project focused on performing semantic segmentation on satellite imagery (dataset from IGN).
 The project uses a neural network to classify each pixel in an image, labeling it as part of an object class such as buildings, roads, or vegetation.
+The whole project has been built using Tensorflow with Keras.

 ## Model Architecture